kevinpez/mikrotik-cursor-mcp/docs/testing/REAL_WORLD_EXAMPLES_TESTED.md

 ---

-**All examples have been tested and verified to work with the MikroTik Cursor MCP server.
-Start with monitoring commands and gradually move to configuration changes as you become comfortable with the system.**
+**Start with monitoring commands and gradually move to configuration changes as you become comfortable with natural language router management.**